Patty wrote in with this question about a dog elbow callus problem:

 It’s also not unusual for the tissue of a dog’s elbow to get so gnarly it makes your vet wonder if it’s actually cancer.

 Once your dog’s elbow gets to the point of being raw, raised and oozy, it’s going to be more of a project to get it to heal.
 Your vet will probably recommend sedating your dog so they can do a biopsy and collect a deep tissue sample for bacterial culture.
 The cost for these procedures will likely be in the $800-$1200 range, depending on your location.

 Why Can’t My Vet Just Suture the Elbow?

-It would be so much easier if we could surgically correct infected elbows!
+It would be so much easier if we could surgically correct a dog’s infected elbow!
 But most veterinarians are very cautious about elbow surgery.

 The reason is that it’s pretty much impossible to keep a dog from putting pressure on his elbows.
 Nine times out of ten, the surgery site will break open in a matter of days and your dog’s elbow skin is worse off than before surgery.